ariefhirmanto/bangkit_assessment_1/README.md

 # bangkit_assessment_1
-A repostiory for Bangkit first Online Assessment
+A repository for Google Bangkit first Online Assessment